Current employer: Preqin

 What is your favourite memory of studying at Plymouth?

 It’s got to be as part of the Rowing Club.
 UPRC holds some top memories for me and, although it might sounds clichéd, I honestly think my life now is shaped by the integrity and hard work of being part of the rowing club.
 Plus, make lifelong friends being part of a sports society.

 Inspired by this story?

 For more information about studying history please visit our BA (Hons) History course page.
-For more information about our range of courses within the School of Humanities and Performing Arts, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.